nrademacher/react-starter/README.md

-## Webdev Starter (WIP)
+## Webdev Starter 🚀 (WIP)

 This is a simple, light-weight boilerplate for getting started quickly with a web dev project.

+The idea is to enable you to dive right in on a project idea without having to spend any time/energy on setup and config, yet with all the essential
+DX features, such as hot reloading and optimized production builds.

-Disclaimer: This is an early version and mostly catering to my own purposes for now.
+**Disclaimer**: This is an early version and mostly catering to my own purposes for now.

-### Basics
+### Getting Started

+#### Basic

-1. Run `yarn start` to start the development server (`localhost:8080`)
+1. Run `yarn start` to start the development server (`localhost:8080`).
-2. Start coding
+2. Start coding by editing the starter files in the `src` folder.
-3. When done, run `yarn build` to create a production build
+3. When done, run `yarn build` to create an optimized production build.

 ### TODO

-- [ ] Complete README
+- [ ] Flesh out this README
 - [ ] More and better scripts
+- [ ] Create branch for `npm` users